Treyarch/anime-metada/INSTALLATION.md

 - `REMOVE_MPAA`: Set to "true" to remove MPAA ratings
 - `BATCH_MODE`: Set to "true" to enable batch processing mode
 - `BATCH_DELAY`: Set a delay in seconds between API operations (default: 1.0)
+- `MAX_FOLDERS`: Set maximum number of subfolders to process (0 means process all)
+- `FOLDER_OFFSET`: Number of folders to skip before starting processing (default: 0)

 ## Logging